The Most Environmentally Friendly Meat: Choosing Your Options

 Making The Best Choice For You

-There is no single “best” choice when it comes to meat.
-The most important thing is to make a choice that aligns with your values.
+There is a single worst choice – beef.
+This is because beef consumes vast amounts of energy and water to create on a per calorie basis compared to all other foods.
+On the other hand, there are many meats that are low impact environmentally.
+Therefore there is no single “best” choice when it comes to meat.
+Once you avoid beef, the important thing is to make a choice that aligns with your values.
 If you are concerned about the environment, choose meat that has a low impact on greenhouse gas emissions, water use, and land use.
 If you are concerned about animal welfare, choose meat that comes from animals that have been raised in humane conditions.
 And if you are concerned about biodiversity, choose meat that has a low impact on ecosystems and wildlife.
-Ultimately, the best choice is the one that is best for you.